Understanding a Hay or Pasture Test

 Calcium, phosphorus and magnesium are needed in gram amounts in the diet compared to the trace minerals which are only needed in small amount in miligrams.
 Many nutritionists aim for a calcium to phosphorus ratio between 1.2:1 to 2:1 though a higher ratio is considered to be okay, a ratio of 5:1 or higher is better to be temporary.
 A calcium to magnesium ratio is recommended to be between 1.5:1 and 2:1.
 This hay is fine for calcium up to a light workload for a 500 kg horse but phosphorus too low.
 Supplementation of phosphorus will also improve the calcium to phosphorus ratio.
 The test indicates that magnesium levels are quite generous and will support a horse up to moderate work.

 The levels of electrolytes; potassium and sodium are included.
+Chloride is usually an additional request.
 Sodium is very low and cannot support a 500 kg horse’s maintenance needs, this is not looking at losses in sweat.
 It can be supplemented with salt allowing for a generous buffer, especially if the horse is in a hot climate and sweats easily.
 2 to 4 tablespoons per day is appropriate, the excess is easily and efficiently excreted.
 Potassium vastly exceeds a horse’s requirements which is the norm for pasture and hay so never needs supplementing for horses in no work unless the horse has been exercised for more than 2 hours (and unable to eat).
+It’s recommended to supplementary feed your horse salt.

 Trace minerals